MorenoMiguelES/CD-computdynamics/INSTALL.md

 Note: to see the environments installed in Conda, type: `conda env list`

-Note for Mac users: only if you are using MacOS 15.4, after activating fenicsx0.9.0 environment (`conda activate fenicsx0.9.0`) the following lines need to be run in the terminal to prevent an error with the compilation of the dolfinx forms:
+Note for Mac users: only if you are using MacOS 15.4, after activating fenicsx0.9.0 environment (`conda activate fenicsx0.9.0`) an error with the compilation of the dolfinx forms might happen.
+If so, reach out to the instructor or try to solve it yourself with AI help.

-`rm -rf ~/.cache/fenics`

-`export LDSHARED="$CC -bundle -undefined dynamic_lookup"`

 ## Windows